-Sand Northrup (AKA One Woman Circus) is an exceptional artist and educator whose extensive experience and contagious enthusiasm bring circus arts to life for thousands of students annually.
-With a solid reputation as an outstanding teacher, mentor and role model, Sand currently performs and teaches circus arts in public schools and at circus camps in French, English or both.
-She also collaborates on numerous projects under both the social circus and children festival banners in Alberta and British Columbia.
-She has coordinated an award-winning after school circus programme for the City of Burnaby and offers the best hands on circus workshops available, adapted to all ages from Kindergarten to Grade 12.
-Sand is Director of the Therapeutic Clown program at BC Children's Hospital and Sunny Hill Centre for Children and has worked part time as a therapeutic clown at both institutions since 2004.
+Sand Northrup (One Woman Circus) is an exceptional educator whose vast experience and contagious enthusiasm bring circus arts to life for thousands of students annually.
+With a solid reputation as a teacher, mentor and role model, Sand creates engaging, enlightening circus arts residencies for schools and circus camps in French, English or both.
+Sand offers the best hands on circus workshops available for Kindergarten to Grade 12.
+Sand performs regularly at schools, festivals and events and also works as a therapeutic clown at BC Children's Hospital.

 That was absolutely fantastic.
 Everybody is raving about you.
 Dana Brown, Principal, Sullivan Elementary, Surrey